MonetDB/pymonetdb/doc/development.rst

   $ monetdbd start /tmp/pymonetdbtest

-**Note 1:** Test databases created by `test_control.py` are cleaned up after the control tests have finisehd.
-However, the `demo` database is neither stopped nor destroyed after the tests, because there might be other users using this database.
+**Note 1:** Test databases created by `test_control.py` are cleaned up after the control tests have finished.
+However, the `demo` database is neither stopped nor destroyed after the tests because there might be other users using this database.

 **Note 2:** The above commands are also in the file `tests/initdb.sh`.
 Once the